Get insider access

 Dips

-These headphones have a mediocre peaks and dips performance.
-They follow their own sound profile well in the mid and bass ranges, but there are some significant deviations in the treble range.
-A small peak in the low-bass adds a touch of extra thump to mixes, while a peak in the mid to high-mid pushes dialogue and instruments to the front of your mix.
-However, a deep dip in the low-treble veils dialogue and lead instruments while a high peak in the mid-treble makes sibilants like hi-hats piercing.
+These headphones have a decent peaks and dips performance.
+They follow their own sound profile well in the bass and mid ranges, but there are some significant deviations in the treble range.
+A deep dip in the low-treble veils dialogue and lead instruments while a high peak in the mid-treble makes sibilants like hi-hats piercing.

 7.6